 Sustainability governance refers to the formal as well as informal interactions and institutions that steer sustainability practices in networks of diverse public and private actors.
 In doing so, the Centre draws on a variety of social science disciplines and contributes particularly to theories and methods in policy sciences, sociology, science and technology studies, and law.

-- The WCSG Steering Committee consists of the chairs of the four participating chair groups: Simon Bush (Environmental Policy), the interim chair of the Forest and Nature Conservation Policy group, Katrien Termeer (Public Administration and Policy) and Josephine van Zeben (Law).
+- The WCSG Steering Committee consists of the chairs of the four participating chair groups: Simon Bush (Environmental Policy), Bas Arts (representative of the Forest and Nature Conservation Policy), Katrien Termeer (Public Administration and Policy) and Josephine van Zeben (Law).
 The chairs discuss WCSG's objectives, strategic choices and activities that contribute to the WCSG's mission.
 You can read more about each group via the banners below this page.

 - The WCSG General Board consists of the chairs of the four participating chair groups, plus the chairs of three committees: the Eduction committee (Mattijs Smits), the Research committee (Art Dewulf) and the PhD committee (Yannick Buitenhuis).
 The committees consist of members from the four groups and they discuss opportunities for collaboration and future plans regarding eductation, research and PhD activities.

 - The steering committee convenes about 6 times per year, the general board takes place about 3 times per year.